zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

 Let us show certain notable properties of vector spherical harmonics.
-For real values of \\(k\\), and if the spherical Bessel function is real (which excludes the Hankel functions), they exhibit the following symmetry property (that follows from Equation 17.47) which is a direct result of normalization:
+For real values of \\(k\\), and if the spherical Bessel function is real (which excludes the Hankel functions), they exhibit the following symmetry property (which follows from Equation 17.47) that is a direct result of normalization:

 $$ \tag{17.73}
 	\bm{L_{-m,n}}